GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 This Technical Report (focusing on RGI 7.0) should be cited by **Add Ref.**

-Earlier versions of the Technical Report are referenced as XXXX (focusing on RGI6) and "Arendt et al." (various dates, prior RGI6).
+Earlier versions of the Technical Report are referenced as XXXX (focusing on RGI 6.0) and "Arendt et al." (various dates, prior RGI 6.0).

 A detailed scientific description of the RGI version 3.2 is given by {cite:t}`Pfeffer2014`.